madeleineforbes/gwenbell.com/presence.md

 Your presence?
 It is irreplicable.

-Why does this matter?
-I believe it's the foundation for every decision we make each day.
-It matters more than any other choice we make.
 Where will I spend my attention today?
 To whom or to what will I give my presence?
+I believe these two questions are the foundation for every decision we make each day.

 ### <del style="color: #999;">$125</del> $97